Shirral/folksy-stichers/README.md

 - At some point, **I accidentally named my class like an existing bootstrap class the existence of which I wasn't aware of**, which caused some unexpected changes.

-- couldn't change border colour in focused text fields - this site helped: https://stackoverflow.com/questions/69901519/cant-change-border-color-when-input-field-is-active (adding outline: none)
-- grid overlaps footer - added padding and margin to fix it, but why does it do that in the first place?
-Not the best solution - https://stackoverflow.com/questions/48214281/why-does-grid-gap-cause-an-overflow : gap set in % was the issue!
-Even with fr units
-- how do do a modal without JS?! - Bootstrap to the rescue

 ## Deployment

 jjj